 I can’t tell you where to stay when you visit West Virginia’s New River Gorge.
 But I will tell you that when you are in the area, you need to visit Adventures on the Gorge and the New River Gorge National Park.

 If you have perfect timing, as I did, *smile* you will be in the area during the springtime Ramp Festival.
 But that’s a story for another article!
-Stay tuned!!
+Check it out!!

 Chef AJ’s Recipe